 The dish is delicious when served over white rice.
 Managing all the pieces of a dinner recipe is all about planning.
 I suggest you start making the rice first and then cutting up the raw chicken or beef into small cubes.

-Once the vegetables are sauteed, add the cut up chicken or beef and red pepper seeds.
-Thoroughly stir the meat with the vegetables making sure the meat is mostly cooked for 5-10 minutes.
+- Once the vegetables are sauteed, add the cut up chicken or beef and red pepper seeds.
+Thoroughly stir the meat with the vegetables making sure the meat is nearly cooked for 5-10 minutes.

-Serve the nickel free Thai Basil Chicken over your cooked white rice and enjoy!
-I love to eat this dish with a side of fresh fruit!
+- Serve the nickel free Thai Basil Chicken over your cooked white rice and enjoy!